mariusss21/open_brewerie_pipeline/readme.md

-# BEES Data Engineering – Breweries Case
+# Open Brewery DB API Data Pipeline

-This project is a solution to the BEES Data Engineering challenge.
-It involves creating a data pipeline that consumes data from the Open Brewery DB API, processes it through a Medallion architecture, and visualizes the results.
+This project involves creating a data pipeline that consumes data from the Open Brewery DB API, processes it through a Medallion architecture, and visualizes the results.

 ## Table of Contents
 - [Architecture](#architecture)